 The Backendless European Union Hosting Cluster is a server cluster located in Europe.
 This new cluster provides Backendless Cloud developers outside of the United States a faster serverless app hosting alternative.

 UI Bakery is a no-code web app builder that enables users to “build cutting-edge solutions following a front-end first approach”.
-When you integrate a feature-rich Backendless backend with your UI Bakery frontend, you get a real-time database, user management, bulletproof security, highly-scalable serverless hosting, and much more.
+When you integrate a feature-rich no-code Backendless backend with your UI Bakery frontend, you get a visual relational database, user management, bulletproof security, highly-scalable serverless hosting, and much more.

 AppGyver describes itself as a “professional no-code platform, enabling you to build apps for all form factors, including mobile, desktop, browser, TV and others”.
-When you integrate a feature-rich Backendless backend with your AppGyver app, you get a real-time database, user management, bulletproof security, highly-scalable serverless hosting, and much more.
+When you integrate a feature-rich no-code Backendless backend with your AppGyver app, you get a visual relational database, user management, bulletproof security, highly-scalable serverless hosting, and much more.

 Backendless Database now supports the JSON data type, a significant innovation that allows us to support both structured and unstructured data.